artefactual-labs/archivematica-acceptance-tests/README.rst

 likely take more than one hour and will result in several transfers, SIPs, and AIPs being created in the AM instance that is being tested.

-The tests use the `Selenium WebDriver`_ to launch a web browser in order to interact with Archivematica's web interfaces.
-Therefore, you may need to install a web browser (Chrome or Firefox) and the appropriate Selenium drivers;
-see the `Browsers, drivers and displays`_ section for details.
+The tests use Playwright_ to interact with Archivematica's web interfaces in Chrome or Firefox.
+Browser drivers are not required; see `Browsers and headless mode`_ for installation details.

 Installation